ethereumjs/ethereumjs-monorepo/packages/block/docs/interfaces/BlockOptions.md

 A block object by default gets frozen along initialization.
 This gives you strong additional security guarantees on the consistency of the block parameters.
+It also enables block hash caching when the `hash()` method is called multiple times.

 If you need to deactivate the block freeze - e.g. because you want to subclass block and add aditional properties - it is strongly encouraged that you do the freeze yourself